-What Does The Bonus Mean In A Basketball Game?
+What Does the Bonus Mean Work Basketball Game?

 After an opponent has committed their maximum number of fouls in a quarter or half, a team gets free throws at the free-throw line.